SolutionsAsService/LearnDevOps/Microservices/ServerlessApplications/readme.md

 DevOps: Serverless deployments are typically integrated with CI/CD pipelines, and monitoring is handled via CloudWatch Logs and AWS X-Ray.
 Assorted Code Example:

+## Components:
+A simple AWS Lambda function in Python (handler.py)

-Example: A simple AWS Lambda function in Python (handler.py)
+A simple AWS Lambda function in Python (handler.py)

+A simple AWS SAM template (template.yaml) to deploy the Lambda function via AWS Serverless Application Model (SAM)